AdhilshaA/MHDsim/README.md

-# MHDsim.github.io
+# MHDsim - MagnetoHydroDynamics Project
-For a website to be hosted.
+For a website to be hosted. (temporary template loaded)